Practice in other Conditions

-For new drivers, it can be challenging to drive in new and unfamiliar conditions such as inclement weather, different times of day, and varying traffic volumes.
+For new drivers, it can be challenging to drive in new and unfamiliar conditions such as in inclement weather, at different times of day, and with varying traffic volumes.
 It’s best that you are there with your teen to provide guidance in these situations before they experience them on their own.

 A driver’s reaction depends on their vision, which is limited at night, making it difficult to make judgments and see pedestrians, bicyclists, and other obstacles.
 Some tips to keep in mind:

 - Glare from oncoming headlights makes it difficult to see.
 Looking toward the right side of the road and flipping the rearview mirror can help to reduce headlight glare.

 - Headlights should be turned on before the sun goes down to make the car more visible.